 You do not have to have been getting your qualifying payment continuously.
-Periods spent on other qualifying social welfare payments (or getting credits) that are not broken by more than 12 months (52 weeks) can be used to determine whether you satisfy the qualifying period criteria.
-You must always be getting a qualifying payment immediately before starting your course.
+If you've been on other qualifying social welfare payments or getting credits over a period of time that was not broken up by up to 12 months, this can be used towards determining if you qualify for BTEA.

-Time spent on Supplementary Welfare Allowance (SWA) or on direct provision can count towards the qualifying period for BTEA.
-This applies only if you establish an entitlement to a qualifying social welfare payment immediately before you start your course of study and satisfy the linking rules.
+- Time spent on Supplementary Welfare Allowance (SWA) or on direct provision can count towards the qualifying period for BTEA.

 Can I work while receiving BTEA?

 From 2016/17 academic year, people getting BTEA who start work during the academic year will be assessed under the rules (including means assessment) that apply to their primary payment.
 You will not get BTEA during the summer months if you are returning to college for the next academic year.